Umaidpur: Agriculture

-Most fertile part of the village, use to produce all the most valuable rabi and bhadoi crops.
+The most fertile part of the village were used to produce the most valuable rabi and bhadoi crops.
 In the low-lying areas, the main crop grown is winter rice, though in some parts good rabi crops are also raised on the lands.
 Rabi and Bhadoi crops were grown from 1800 until recently (1980).
 Villages like Umaidpur were chiefly dependent on the Aghani (or winter) rabi and bhadoi harvests.
 The village land falls into two classes: Bhith (uplands) and Dhanhar (low lands where water logging occurred during rainy season).
 Bhith was further classified as saliferous land or usher (soils in which salinity is mainly due to accumulation of alkali salts are called alkali soils) was found in patches in the outer area between good land and low-lying land.
 Nunia caste from the neighbouring village, Nauachak, used to extract saltpetere in the summer after rabi crop from these lands for their living.
 In these lands small farmers grew mainly 'Marua, also called mandua, nachini or Ragi' or Finger Millets (Eleusine coracana), Kauni (foxtail milet) and Sama (kutaki or little milet).
 In Bhith land, wheat, maize, and miscellaneous food-grains which consisted chiefly of khesari, rahari, masuri, urd, mung, janera, and oats.
 Food-crops grown also included potatoes, and suthni (Dioscorea fasciculate).
 The chief non-food crops are oilseeds.
 Tobacco and chilies are cultivated as commercial crops.
 Of the other non-food crops, kharhaul or thatching-grass was the most valuable, but now these lands are used for growing paddy.